MarieBichette/XVOF/README.md

 2) *enrichment* : once the cell reach rupture criterion, kinematic and thermodynamic fields are enriched with an heaviside shape function.

+Mass matrix can be lumped to improve calculation time.

 # Future work

-* Implement elasticity and plasticity
-* Use a non condensed mass matrix to improve results
 * Check CFL stability with respect to mass matrix
-* Allow multiple discontinuity / enrichment

 # Miscellaneous
 To launch a profiling under ipython type: